activecm/DBTest/README.md

-# DBTest: Go Integration Testing Via Docker
+# DBTest: Managed Integration Testing Dependencies via Docker for Go

 ### DBTest Allows You to Test Against a Real Database